python-adaptive/paper/paper.md

 It is doubly-adaptive because it can decide to either subdivide intervals into more intervals or refine an interval by adding more points---that do not lie on a regular grid---to each interval.

 #### PDE solvers and computer graphics use adaptive meshing.
-Hydrodynamics[@berger1989local; @berger1984adaptive] and astrophysics[@klein1999star] use adaptive refinement of the triangulation mesh at which a partial differential equation is discretized.
+Hydrodynamics[@berger1989local; @berger1984adaptive] and astrophysics[@klein1999star] use an adaptive refinement of the triangulation mesh at which a partial differential equation is discretized.
 By providing smaller mesh elements in regions with a higher variation of the function, they reduce the amount of data and calculation needed at each step of time propagation.
-The remeshing at each time step happens globally and this is an expensive operation.
+The remeshing at each time step happens globally, and this is an expensive operation.
 Therefore, mesh optimization does not fit our workflow because expensive global updates should be avoided.
-Computer graphics uses similar adaptive methods where a surface can be represented by a smooth surface via a coarser piecewise linear polygon mesh, called a subdivision surface[@derose1998subdivision].
+Computer graphics uses similar adaptive methods where a smooth surface can represent a surface via a coarser piecewise linear polygon mesh, called a subdivision surface[@derose1998subdivision].
-An example of such a polygonal remeshing method is one where the polygons align with the curvature of the space or field, this is called anisotropic meshing[@alliez2003anisotropic].
+An example of such a polygonal remeshing method is one where the polygons align with the curvature of the space or field; this is called anisotropic meshing[@alliez2003anisotropic].

 # Design constraints and the general algorithm